The UWorld MCAT study resource is a fantastic tool for many students. However, it’s not the “one-stop shop” that you might be hoping for.

 The UWorld MCAT product is not like traditional courses.
 It’s not going to compete with the likes of Kaplan, Princeton Review, or even budget-friendly options.
 The service isn’t designed to replace those courses.

 Instead, it’s meant to act more like a supplement.
 UWorld offers a premium question bank filled with MCAT-style problems.
-It covers all of the topics you’ll encounter during the exam and provides rationales to help you cover small knowledge gaps as you study.
+It covers all of the topics you’ll encounter during the exam and provides rationales to help you cover small knowledge gaps as you study for the MCAT.

 With a user-friendly platform, broad accessibility, and some innovative performance metrics in tow, UWorld MCAT is a unique study tool that will only add to your preparation efforts.